The Ability to Sustain

 4. Educational outreach on how landrace species can help with climate change and resilience.

-This is how we will do it.
+This is the way we will do it...

 According to a report conducted by NatureServe in 2023 studying biodiversity in the US, around one-third of plants and animals in the nation are at risk of extinction, and 41 percent of ecosystems are at risk of “wide-range collapse.”
 Threats from reduction in biodiversity are present within many ecosystems.

 With climate change as an existential threat, the benefits of landrace species (animal landraces are historic local breeds often characterized by low production levels, so that their economic sustainability is often threatened and the risk of extinction is high) remain untapped.
-Landraces everywhere, i.e. plants and animals autochthonous to a specific region, have the ability to assist us in conserving the soil we stand on, the air we breath and the cultural history of age old people.
+Indigenous landraces everywhere, i.e. plants and animals autochthonous to a specific region, have the ability to assist us in conserving the soil we stand on, the air we breath and the cultural history of age old people.

 Our foundation is creating a women-lead movement to build knowledge that generates sustainable, climate resistant infrastructures.
 Landraces are valuable for what they are, not for what we can make them into.
 They are important gene banks worldwide because they are naturally adapted to extremes like drought and heat.
 Climate change is proving them to be the salvation of our food supply and protecting ecosystems.

-The Churro Sheep is a desert landrace and a keystone species originating in the Southwest US and Mexico and is essential to our efforts.
+The Churro Sheep is a desert landrace and a Cultural keystone species originating in the Southwest US and Mexico and is essential to our efforts.
 They have deep genetic diversity that is the wellspring of survival strategies for the future.

 Delivering economic viability to communities

-Local entities - including New Mexico Acequia communities, tribes, and other rural communities are primed to benefit from our incentives.
+Local entities - including New Mexico Acequia communities, tribes, and other rural communities, are primed to benefit from our incentives.

-Through the TrueChurro™ initiative, Rio Milagro Foundation gives back to the shepherds that protect the primitive flocks.
+Through the TrueChurro™ initiative, the Rio Milagro Foundation gives back to the shepherds that protect the primitive flocks.